101t/jasmin-web-panel/README.md

 ## Deployment using Docker Compose (Works with AArch64 or ARM64)

-You need to configure the environment variable in `.env_local` file Then start docker container in detach mode.
+You need to configure the environment variable in `.env_local` file You also need to comment line 38 of "config/docker/slim/Dockerfile" (ENV LD_PRELOAD /usr/lib/x86_64-linux-gnu/libjemalloc.so.2)
+Then start docker container in detach mode.
 You can remove "-d" if you want to see logs
 ```
 docker compose up -d